JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Qodana report overview
 {id="ide-plugin-study-reports"}

-Using the **Server-Side Analysis** tool window of your IDE, you can view %product% reports and navigate to the code fragments containing such problems.
+Using the **Server-Side Analysis** tool window of your IDE, you can view %instance% reports and navigate to the code fragments containing such problems.

 <img src="ide-plugin-report-navigating.png" dark-src="ide-plugin-report-navigating_dark.png" width="706" alt="Navigating to problems in the IDE" animated="true" border-effect="line"/>